29jm/SnowflakeOS/README.md

 You may edit `HOST`, or hardcode the executables names directly.

-## Running SnowflakeOS
+### Running SnowflakeOS

 Run either

     make qemu # or
     make bochs

-to test SnowflakeOS.
+to test SnowflakeOS in a VM.

-## Installing SnowflakeOS

 Testing this project on real hardware is possible.
 You can copy `SnowflakeOS.iso` to an usb drive using `dd`, like you would when making a live usb of another OS, and boot it directly.
 Note that this is rarely ever tested, who knows what it'll do :) I'd love to hear about it if you try this, on which hardware, etc...

+## Contributing

+Contributions are most welcome, in any form!
+Consult `CONTRIBUTING.md` and this project's wiki for guidance.